Therapy for New Moms

 You may not recognize the new one yet.

-Some days you may feel capable and strong.
-Other days you may feel tearful, irritable, and completely depleted.
-You may wonder if something is wrong with you.
+Some days you'll feel capable and strong.
+Other days tearful, irritable, completely depleted.
+That's not a sign something is wrong with you.

 You are adjusting to a life-changing transition while running on no sleep and carrying the weight of loving someone more than you ever thought possible.